Abhijeetrana11/Diabities-Predictor/README.md

   # Project Structure #
-   This project has four major parts : <br />
+   This project has four major parts: <br />
-   1. model : This contains pickle files for our Machine Learning model to predict the chances of a patient having Diabetes. <br />
+   1. model: This contains pickle files for our Machine Learning model to predict the chances of a patient having Diabetes. <br />
-   2. app.py: This contains Flask APIs that receives patient's details through GUI or API calls, computes the precited value based on our model and predicts whether the  patient has Diabetes or not. <br />
+   2. app.py: This contains Flask APIs that receive patient's details through GUI or API calls, compute the precited value based on our model, and predict whether the  patient has Diabetes or not. <br />
-   3. templates: This folder contains the HTML template to allow user to enter various fields inorder to know his chances of having        disease.  <br />
+   3. templates: This folder contains the HTML template to allow the user to enter various fields in order to know his chances of having  the disease.  <br />
    4. static: It contains the CSS part of the project.  <br />

   # Running the Model: #
-   1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command -   python model.py  <br />
+   1. Ensure that you are in the project home directory.  <br />
-   This would create a serialized version of our model into a file model.pkl  <br />
-   2. Run app.py using below command to start Flask API python app.py <br />
+   2. Run app.py using the below command to start Flask API python app.py <br />
-   By default, flask will run on port 5000.  <br />
+   By default, the flask will run on port 5000.  <br />
    3. Navigate to URL http://localhost:5000   <br />
    4. We will see the below home page where we have to enter the details.  <br />